nembrinj/protofablab/2025/projects/Group103/README.md

 ## System Overview

-Ball-E is an autonomous robotic sytem designed to repeatedly collect and shoot illumintaed balls in a theatrical dark environment.
+Ball-E is an autonomous robotic system designed to repeatedly collect and shoot illuminated balls in a theatrical dark environment.
 The system integrates mechanical, electronic and software components to create a continuous loop of perception, movement, and collection and propulsion.

 Conceptually, the robot performs two core actions: